KristinaStrateva/Pyrography-Art-Gallery/README.md

 `npm run dev`

 Now when the client setup is complete you can open the following link in your web browser: [http://localhost:5173](http://localhost:5173)

+**Note:** These instructions are intended for users operating on the Windows OS.

 ## Screenshots